When I first started learning Japanese in high school I had one burning question, “how good can I get?”

 - Reading literature – you can start reading literary novels, albeit with a dictionary.
 Reading literature is perhaps the most difficult thing to do for a non-native because there are many “book” words that aren’t used in everyday speech and there is so much nuance to the writing that makes it difficult to follow.

 As a caveat, this is only a broad outline and someone else might list the levels differently.
 In general your in-person conversation skills and reading skills will vastly outpace things like your ability to understand TV, speeches, or plays.
-I speak Korean very well–my mother-in-law calls me a “fake foreigner”–but I still have a difficult time with TV.
+I speak Korean fairly well–my mother-in-law calls me a “fake foreigner”–but I still have a difficult time with TV.

 Another twist is that women are generally easier to understand than men (apparently we like to mumble and speak incoherently).